Considering working at Easter Seals Camp Horizon?

 Change Lives: Most importantly, the children you work with at camp will remember you for the rest of their lives.
 Think of how fondly you remember some of the people that may have taken an interest in you over the years.
 You will help our campers learn skills, make new friends and build self-confidence that may change their lives forever.

 Who makes up our staff team?

 Our staff is a diverse mix of ages and backgrounds brought together by their interest in working with children and adults with disabilities and serious illnesses.
-We look for a combination of junior counsellors (high school students), counsellors (college/university students), and program staff (extensive experience in a particular program area) to make up our summer staff team.
+We look for a combination of counsellors (college/university students) and program staff (extensive experience in a particular program area) to make up our summer staff team.
 We also hire a student nurse and a graduate or registered nurse.
-For information on positions, qualifications, salaries, and the application process, please take a look at our 2010 Hiring Guide.

 We gathered the most frequently asked questions we get throughout the year from potential applicants.
 Hopefully, you will find some of the answers to your questions below.
 If not, do not hesitate to e-mail or call us in the office.